 Fall and Spring Semesters

 At the beginning of the academic term, the Academic Coordinator will meet with you to discuss your academic program for the term abroad.
 You will enroll in regular host university courses.

 Since you are in a new academic system unlike that of UC, it may be prudent, initially, to enroll in more than the necessary number of courses in order to provide flexibility.
 Extra courses may be dropped from the UC Study List up to approximately the middle of the term.
 In some cases, host institutions may require making changes earlier in the term.

 Once you and the Academic Coordinator determine your program of study, the courses are recorded on a Study List, which you can access through MyEAP.
 You are responsible for entering all of your courses on the Study List.
 Any changes must be made by petition.
 Failure to submit a Study List will result in the loss of student status in both UCEAP and UC, and possible dismissal from UC, which carries serious financial consequences.
 You must also abide by host institution deadlines regarding changes, when applicable.

 Graduate students can be accommodated in most fields at the University of Bologna.

-You can study dramatic arts and music (through the Dipartimento di Musica e Spettacolo—MUSPE), communication, art history, history, film studies (not production), literature, political science, mathematics, natural sciences, and economics.
+You can study dramatic arts and music (through the Dipartimento di Musica e Spettacolo—MUSPE), however the courses are strictly theoretical, there is no studio work involved.